Oxfam: Oxfam India

-Effective from January 1, 2022, Oxfam lost its foreign-funding license registration under the Foreign Contribution Regulation Act (FCRA) which is mandatory for charities, NGOs and any non-profit organisations receiving foreign funding in India along with 6,000 other such organisations.
+Effective from 1 January 2022, Oxfam lost its foreign-funding license registration under the Foreign Contribution Regulation Act (FCRA) which is mandatory for charities, NGOs and any non-profit organisations receiving foreign funding in India along with 6,000 other such organisations.

 Oxfam New Zealand

 Oxfam New Zealand is an aid and development organization and affiliate of Oxfam International.
 Oxfam NZ is also responsible for delivering Cyclone relief in several countries in the Pacific region.
 Oxfam New Zealand's work is made possible by supporters, interns, staff, volunteers, board and overseas partners.
 Most of the staff are based in their Auckland office.
 They also have a policy unit in Wellington.
 Most of Oxfam New Zealand's funds come from donations, supplemented by New Zealand government funds.

 Criticism

 Israeli–Palestinian conflict

-In 2002, Oxfam Belgium published a poster inciting a boycott of Israel, with a caricature of a bloody orange.
-The resemblance of the bleeding orange to the antisemitic blood libel was considered blatant, notably by the Simon Wiesenthal Center.
-Following their complaint, Oxfam International communicated that it does not support the boycott of Israel, that it considers the poster message to have been inappropriate, that it regrets Oxfam's association with this type of message and offered an apology.
-Oxfam Belgium was reprimanded by the president Ian Anderson.
+In 2002, Oxfam Belgium published a poster encouraging the boycott of Israel, with an image of a bloody orange.
+Some critics alleged that it bore resemblance to the antisemitic blood libel, including the Simon Wiesenthal Center.
+Following complaints, Oxfam International said that it did not support the boycott of Israel, and that it considered the poster message to have been inappropriate, that it regrets Oxfam's association with this type of message, and offered an apology.
+Oxfam Belgium was reprimanded by president Ian Anderson.

-In October 2009, Oxfam was accused by Israeli NGO Regavim of aiding Palestinians in illegal activities in Kiryat Arba, including water theft.
+In October 2009, Oxfam was accused by pro-settler Israeli NGO Regavim of aiding Palestinians in illegal activities in Kiryat Arba, including water theft.
 Oxfam has denied its participation.

-Oxfam UK has partnered with the Board of Deputies who represent the Jewish community of the UK.
-The project, Grow-Tatzmiach, includes sending 25 people to an activist training programme to help fight global hunger.
-In exchange for partnering, Oxfam has agreed not to "call for a boycott of Israeli goods or to support groups that do so, and will not partner with organizations that advocate violence or oppose a two-state solution to the Israeli–Palestinian conflict".
-Despite this agreement, there are still those on both sides who object to this project.
+In response to a 2012 Oxfam report that blamed Israel for poor economic development in the Palestinian territories, a spokesman for the Israel embassy in the UK said: "Oxfam's latest report on the situation in the Palestinian territories puts a clearly political agenda above any humanitarian concern.
+Far from advancing peace, such an approach undermines the prospects of reaching a negotiated resolution to the conflict."
+In January 2013, Oxfam UK partnered with the Board of Deputies, who represent the Jewish community of the UK.
+The project, Grow-Tatzmiach, included sending 25 people to an activist training programme to help fight global hunger.
+In exchange for partnering, Oxfam agreed not to "call for a boycott of Israeli goods or to support groups that do so, and will not partner with organizations that advocate violence or oppose a two-state solution to the Israeli–Palestinian conflict".
+Despite this agreement, there were still those on both sides who objected to this project.
+As of 2013, Oxfam endorsed the two-state solution and wants Israel to lift the blockade of the Gaza Strip and dismantle all of the Israeli settlement infrastructure.